 - Pulse measurement in your palms or feet to assess blood flow to the entire limb

-- Ankle-brachial index, a comparison of blood pressure in your ankles with the blood pressure in your arms
+- Ankle-brachial index, a comparison of blood pressure in the ankles with the blood pressure in the arms

-- Segmental blood pressure measurement, a series of blood pressure measurements at different areas on your arm or leg to help determine the amount and location of arterial damage
+- Segmental blood pressure measurement, a series of blood pressure measurements at different areas on the arm or leg to help determine the amount and location of damage to the arteries

 - Exercise testing to determine the maximum distance you can walk or the maximum exertion without pain

 - Doppler ultrasound to see the flow of blood

 - MRI or CT angiography to look for narrowed blood vessels

 The goals of treating claudication and peripheral artery disease are to reduce pain and manage the risk factors that contribute to heart and blood vessel (cardiovascular) disease.